ispeakcomputer/auto_aws_ec3_webapp_deploy/README.md

 3. Set up key-pairs and write .pem file to disk to be used for later access by script/user
 4. Deploys an EC2 instance using the security groups, rules and keypairs

-Then the Bash script does the following:
+Then the Bash script does the following after fired from the Python script:
 1. Connects to the EC2 instance using the .pem file
 2. Sets up docker per dockers documentation over SSH
 3. Uses Docker to run my custom Django webapp on port 80